 “Your Majesty, why don’t you find out yourself in what condition those fruits are,” asked the sage.

 The king agreed and called the treasurer.
 Along with him, he himself went to the treasury.
-There he found all the fruits rotten.
-A few of them had lost their shape and had split.
-A shiny thing was peeping out of the each fruit.
+There, he found all the fruits rotten.
+A few of them had lost their shape and had split open.
+A shiny thing was peeping out of each fruit.
 The king picked up a fruit and tore it apart.
-A fine big size gem popped out.
-Amazed to see it, the king tore off all the fruits one by one and was even further surprised to find similar fine gem in each of those fruits.
+A fine, big-sized gem popped out.
+Amazed to see it, the king tore open all the fruits one by one and was even further surprised to find a similar fine gem in each of those fruits.

 Vikramaditya returned to the court with the gems and sought from the sage, “Your Holiness, from where did you find such fruits?
 As per my knowledge, there is no such fruit.”